ARTS and CRAFTS|

 western coast was an important port, with traders coming in from China,

-Arabia & European countries like Portugal, France and England.
+Arabia and European countries like Portugal, France and England.

 was carried on in the North, with caravan loads of woven textiles reaching